1Kartikgupta/test_wafer_generator/README.md

 * [librecell-common](librecell-common): Code that is used across different LibreCell projects such as a netlist parser.
 * [librecell-meta](librecell-meta): Convinience Python package for easier installation.

-## If you want know more about this project then read following document
+## If you want to know more about this project then read following document

 https://github.com/1Kartikgupta/test_wafer_generator/blob/FixForBug/Test_wafer_generator.pdf